-In this podcast, we hear about a disease cured by frogs.
-Where can you find the skeleton of an “Irish Giant” Why the Queen's doctor prescribed rooster testicles.
-A 17th-century inoculation for smallpox and the Soho plague.
+In this British history podcast, we hear about a disease cured by frogs.
+Where you can find the skeleton of an “Irish Giant” Why the Queen's doctor prescribed rooster testicles.
+Tell the story of a 17th-century inoculation for smallpox and uncover the orgins of the Soho plague.

 We investigate the history of 10,000 skeletons buried at London's Spitalfields hundreds of years ago.